Every employer risks fines and damages without even knowing it!

 Beware of shortening the application deadline

-The Federal Labour Court (Bundesarbeitsgericht, BAG) ruled that the premature cut-off of the application process can discriminate against disabled even if the employer at that time did not know of any application by a disabled person.
+The Federal Labour Court (Bundesarbeitsgericht, BAG) ruled that the premature cut-off of the application process can discriminate against disabled even if the employer at that time did not know of any such application.
 For, by cutting the application process short, the employer prevents disabled people from entering applications that could be considered in his decision.
-Therefore, the employer should not provide a fixed deadline - if he does, he should keep such a deadline.
+Therefore, the employer should not provide a fixed deadline - if he does, he should definitely keep it.

 Applicable to all employers

-The obligations according to § 164 SGB IX apply to any job opening of any employer, regardless of company size, i.e. from employee number one on.
-The worst case is publishing the job offer at the employment agency, without properly asking it to seek for disabled applicants.
-In that case you risk numerous applications, whose discrimination is assumed.
+The obligations according to § 164 SGB IX apply to any job opening of any employer, regardless of company size, i.e. from the first employee on.
+The worst case is publishing the job offer at the employment agency without properly asking it to look for disabled applicants.
+In that case you risk numerous applications, all of whose discrimination is assumed.

 Conclusion

-The case of § 164 SGB IX shows that the lawmakers create (an increasing number of) obligations without properly notifying companies about them.
-Therefore, trust a law firm such as Streiff Law, to keep track for you not only in employment law, but also other relevant areas of business law.
-If we check or draft your employment contracts, we keep you, your templates and contracts up to date regarding any new developments in jurisdiction and legislation.
+The case of § 164 SGB IX shows that the lawmakers create (an increasing number of) obligations without properly notifying companies about them - and which dire consequences this can entail.
+Therefore you should better trust a law firm like Streiff Law to keep track for you not only in employment law, but also in all other relevant areas of business law.
+When checking or drafting your employment contracts we keep you, your templates and your contracts up to date regarding any new developments in jurisdiction and legislation.

 Published on 01.09.2025